pineconedata/pineconedata.github.io/_posts/2024-06-28-basketball-data-exploration.md

 Looking at this chart, you can see why we reduced the number of numerical columns.
 Scatterplot matrices can get quite large with too many variables, so it can be helpful to focus on a few variables at first and individually analyze additional variables later.
 For example, the scatterplot matrix shows a dense linear relationship between `POINTS` and `FIELD_GOALS_MADE` and this matches the `0.97` correlation coefficient from the previous chart.
 Just like the correlation matrix, we can refer to back to this scatterplot matrix to quickly check the relationship between variables.

-# Wrap Up
+# Wrap up

-In today's guide, we took a closer look at the underlying data in each column and created visualizations to identify the relationship between various parameters.
-Data exploration depends greatly on your individual project, so it's likely to look a bit different for each dataset.
-This step is generally best as an informal, free-form exploration of your data without being too focused on the finer details like axis titles or color scheme.
-In the next article, we'll cover generating meaningful visualizations, including a variety of charts and graphs.
+In this guide, we explored the engineered NCAA basketball dataset using summary statistics, feature selection, correlations, and exploratory plots.
+This helped us better understand how player statistics relate to each other and which features may be useful for visualization and modeling.

+In the next part, we'll build on this exploratory analysis by creating final visualizations to compare player performance, highlight outliers, and better understand how Caitlin Clark's season compares with the rest of the dataset.

-Also, all of the code snippets in today's guide are available in a Jupyter Notebook in the [ncaa-basketball-stats](https://github.com/pineconedata/ncaa-basketball-stats) repository on [GitHub](https://github.com/pineconedata/).
+All of the code snippets in today's guide are available in a Jupyter Notebook in the [ncaa-basketball-stats](https://github.com/pineconedata/ncaa-basketball-stats) repository on [GitHub](https://github.com/pineconedata/).

+For the full project overview, including the project roadmap and links to every article, see the [Basketball Data Science Project](/projects/basketball-data-science-project/) page.

 ## Articles in this Series

 1. [Acquiring and Combining the Datasets](/2024-04-11-basketball-data-acquisition/)
 2. [Cleaning and Preprocessing the Data](/2024-05-02-basketball-data-cleaning-preprocessing/)
 3. [Engineering New Features](/2024-05-30-basketball-feature_engineering/)